owncloud/docs-client-desktop/README.md

 ## Create a New Version Branch for the Desktop Client

-Please refer to [Create a New Version Branch for the Desktop Client](https://github.com/owncloud/docs-client-desktop/blob/master/docs/new-version-branch.md) or more information.
+Please refer to [Create a New Version Branch for the Desktop Client](https://github.com/owncloud/docs-client-desktop/blob/master/docs/new-version-branch.md) for more information.